 - Must be a first-time Home buyer

-- Must have over a year of continuous full-time employment (no less than 30 hours a week)
+- Must have one year of continuous full-time (no less than 30hrs per week) employment in current position.

 - Must meet Minimum Income Requirement